microprediction/microprediction/docs/meet.md

 ## Google Meet-ups

+Want to get beaten up by algorithms?
+Want to ask questions in real time?

-Friday noon EST most weeks.
+"Office hours" are Friday noon EST most weeks.
 See the [slack](https://microprediction.github.io/microprediction/slack.html) channel for invite and cancellations.

 The microprediction Google Meet: